petabencana/sitioss-schema/README.md

 #### Adding New City
-Instructions to add a new city in cognicity-schema
+Instructions to add a new city in sitioss-schema
 * Install the database and load data for specified country run:
 ```sh
 $ export COUNTRY=id